ZhouZhuofei/NumericalAnalysis/docs/src/index.md

 Now, i just write some functions:
+- Basic
   - N the derivative, use ForwardDiff packageto calculate $\frac{dy}{dx}$, then recursive to get Nth derivative.(emmm, I feel a bit slow)
   - Taylor Polynomial, get the value nth Taylor Ploynomial.
+- Solutions for equation in one Variable
   - Bisection function, find root
+  - fixed_point function.
+  - Newton Method
+  - The Secant Method

 ***
 ***